brianglass/anastasis/files/4_january.md

 ****

-At Lauds we insert 6 Verses, and we sing Prosomia \[which continue yesterdayÂ’s acrostic, and are sung to the same melody\].
+At Lauds we insert 6 Verses, and we sing Prosomia \[which continue yesterday’s acrostic, and are sung to the same melody\].

 Tone 6.